Working towards independence.

 Our approach to Career Development focuses on the strengths of the individual and is rooted in the foundational belief that meaningful employment is attainable for all that want to work.
 We seek to provide students with accessible examples, language, and opportunities to identify and explore their career interests.

 Students learn to use a point-of-sale system, manage a timecard, and earn their first paycheck in a range of campus-based employment opportunities we offer.
 Having a job on campus prepares them in navigating the many components of having a job, while supported in a safe and encouraging environment.

 Community-based experiences are an integral component of our learning philosophy.
 We have a growing network of community partners that invest in our student’s learning and exploration through internships and volunteering.

-Vocational Counselors and Job Coaches provide support through the job search, interview, and acquisition process.
+Career Counselors provide support through the job search, interview, and acquisition process.
 We offer on-site job coaching to help connect students to natural supports and learn their responsibilities.
 Our supports are intended to be faded to promote the independence and agency of the individual in their job.